apache/hawq-docs/admin/startstop.md

 Start only the master to perform maintenance or administrative tasks without affecting data on the segments.

-Maintenance mode should only be used when required for a particular maintenance task.
+Maintenance mode is a superuser-only mode that should only be used when required for a particular maintenance task.
 For example, you can connect to a database only on the master instance in maintenance mode and edit system catalog settings.

 1. Run `hawq start` using the master -m option: